iPad Essentials for the Artist & Designer – VideoJan 10, 2023

 2. Adobe Fresco

 Adobe's answer to Procreate is Adobe Fresco.
 It's newer, so they are still working out some kinks.
 But it is a potent tool.
 The exciting thing is that it has pixel and vector-based capabilities to create art.
-This means it can have an efficient workflow with other Adobe Creative Cloud apps on your desktop.
+It can work efficiently with other Adobe Creative Cloud apps on your desktop.
 Get Adobe Creative Cloud.

 Adobe Illustrator is such a powerful tool on the desktop.
 This new version of Illustrator for the iPad isn't as robust as the desktop version, but so far is a great partner with the desktop version and the entire Creative Cloud suite.
 The highlights for me are being able to draw with vectors using the Apple Pencil.
 The pattern tool is dynamic and fun to use, too.
 Get Adobe Creative Cloud.